jbukoski/personal_website/content/about.md

 </div>

-Jacob (he/him) is an Assistant Professor in the Department of Forest Ecosystems & Society at Oregon State University's [College of Forestry](https://directory.forestry.oregonstate.edu/people/bukoski-jacob).
+Jacob (he/him) is an Assistant Professor in the [Department of Forest Ecosystems & Society at Oregon State University](https://directory.forestry.oregonstate.edu/people/bukoski-jacob).
 His research focuses on the conservation, management, and restoration of forests, globally.
 Through his work, he has been fortunate enough to work in forests across the globe - including Thailand, Vietnam, Vanuatu, Brazil, California, and New England.
-Prior to Oregon State, Jacob was a postdoctoral researcher at Conservation International's Moore Center for Science.
-Jacob also holds positions as a Science Advisor at [Carbon Direct](https://www.carbon-direct.com/people/dr-jacob-bukoski) and as an Associate Editor at the [Journal of Sustainable Forestry](https://www.tandfonline.com/toc/wjsf20/current).
+Previously, he was a postdoctoral associate at Conservation International's Moore Center for Science.
+Jacob earned his Ph.D. in the Department of Environmental Science, Policy, and Management at the University of California, Berkeley.
+In addition to his position at Oregon State, Jacob is a Science Advisor at [Carbon Direct](https://www.carbon-direct.com/people/dr-jacob-bukoski) and an Associate Editor at the [Journal of Sustainable Forestry](https://www.tandfonline.com/toc/wjsf20/current).

-Get in touch at jacob.bukoski@oregonstate.edu
+Get in touch at jacob.bukoski@oregonstate.edu.

 ---